Grupo-AFAL/bali-view-components/README.md

 To run JavaScript tests:

 - Run `rails server`.
-The `http://localhost:3000/rails/view_components` has been configured as the baseUrl, and tests will likely fail if the server is not running
+The `http://localhost:3000/rails/view_components` has been configured as the baseUrl, and tests will fail if the server is not running
 - Run `yarn run cy:run` to run tests in the terminal
 - Or run `yarn run cy:open` to open the tests in the browser